-WARDS Number of Ward committee's members Ward CDW Progress achieved Challenges Intervention required Ward 1 08 1 Ward committee's and Ward 2 10 1 Ward CDW's should have Ward 3 09 vacant committees were their office were the secretaries of each ward Ward 4 09 1 trained, and Reporting on committee can compile Ward 5 07 vacant they time such reports, and be Ward 6 08 1 receive an guided and given Ward 7 09 1 out of pocket expenditure support.
-Ward 8 09 vacant Ward 9 07 1 of R500
+WARDS Number of Ward committee's members Ward CDW Progress achieved Challenges Intervention required Ward 1 08 1 CDW's are appointed in the Office of the premier to appoint, Ward 2 10 1 office of the premier, and CDW's to fill the vacant positions.
+Ward 3 09 vacant Ward committees were trained, and the vacant positions have existed for a while.
+FDDM and Cogta to assist in the Ward 4 09 1 they receive an out of pocket training of the new ward committee Ward 5 07 vacant expenditure of R500 Ward committee members members Ward 6 08 1 resign and leave vacant positions Ward 7 09 1 p comenc Ward 8 09 vacant Ward 9 07 1